anthonyanader/muvic/README.md

 <p>
 Muvïc lets a user select a pdf of sheet music from their account collection.
 What if a user wants more sheet music in their collection?
 Muvïc lets a user upload their own PDFs or explore sheet music available for download from the shop.

 Once a user has selected a piece to play Muvïc will ask for access to the device's camera.
 Once Muvïc recognizes a user's face, they will be able to use facial cues to move through the music sheets.
-It takes an eyebrow raise to move forward, and an eyebrow furrow to move back.
+It only takes an eyebrow raise to move forward.

+Alternatively, users have the option to play with a measure tracker and a metronome to move at the same rate the song is supposed to be played.

 You play, Muvïc moves.